 The Long-Term Financial Forecast is informed by Council's Corporate Plan.
-The forecast is an indicator of Council's long-term financial sustainability and allows Council to understand its future financial commitments for the nine years beyond 2020/21.
+The forecast is an indicator of a Council's long-term financial sustainability and allows early identification of future financial commitments for the nine years beyond 2020/21.
+Key assumptions included in the long-term financial forecast are: